ClearlyKyle/google-translate-anki/README.md

 ## Usage

+Highlight a word or sentence you wish to be translated.
+The google translate icon should appear near the end.
+Click to translate the selected region.
-Just click on target language translation word.
+Just click on "Anki" button to send current transaltion to Anki.
-The source will be saved as "Front", the translation as "Back" card's fields.
+The source will be saved as "Selected Text", the translation as "Translation" card's fields (configurable in the the options menu)
-After that, the target word becomes green (or red in case of duplication or another error).
+You can highlight a word in the selected transaltion for it be saved seperatly.

 ![bubble-screenshot](https://raw.github.com/razum2um/google-translate-anki/master/bubble.png)